Boletaceae: Lookalikes

-Poisonous or otherwise inedible species are also present in the family, however, such as the unpalatable bitter species Caloboletus calopus and the aptly named bitter bolete (Tylopilus felleus), with a taste compared to bile, as well as some orange-capped species of Leccinum.
-As the bitter bolete resembles somewhat the king bolete, it can produce literally a bitter disappointment to the mushroom hunter.
+Poisonous or otherwise inedible species are also present in the family, however, such as the unpalatable bitter species Caloboletus calopus and the aptly named bitter bolete (Tylopilus felleus), as well as some orange-capped species of Leccinum.
+As the bitter bolete bears a similar resemblance to the king bolete, it may be confused as such.
 The rule of thumb is that the bitter bolete has pink pores, and a brownish stipe with a dark brown (sometimes approaching black) reticulum, while the cep has whitish pores, which in maturity become yellowish or sometimes with a faint olivaceous tint, a light-colored (white and/or similar in color to the rest of the stipe) reticulum and white hyphae tufts at the base of the stipe.
 The bitter bolete also lacks the stuffed or plugged pore appearance (caused by a hyphal mat of cheilocystidia) that is common in the cep and its allies.
-If uncertain, tasting a small piece of cap context should clinch the identification, since Tylopilus felleus has a strong, foul bitter taste.
+If uncertain, tasting a small piece of cap context should clinch the identification, since Tylopilus felleus has a strong, foul bile-like bitter taste.